Introduction to Splitboard Snowboarding Overview

 How does the Splitboard work?

-The snowboard is cut in half and a metal edge is built into the "cut" side as well as the normal places on the outside of the board.
+Using a splitboard kit, you can convert your favorite backcountry snowboard to a splitboard.
+The snowboard is cut in half down the middle, and a metal edge is built into the cut side to match the normal edges on the outside of the board.
 Snowboard bindings are mounted onto a plate that can either be locked into place in snowboard mode, or attached via a hinged pin in ski mode.
-When split apart, the two halves are used as free heel skis to ski uphill, straight, or even small downhill sections.
-When in ski mode, climbing skins are applied to the bottoms of the "skis" which provide grip for skiing uphill.
+When split apart, in touring mode, the two halves are used as free-heel skis to ski uphill, on the level, or even to handle short downhill sections.
+When in ski mode, climbing skins are applied to the bottoms of the boards, which provide grip for skiing uphill.

-Climbing skins have a sticky side that attaches to the bottom of the skis a lot like a sticky note, and a furry side that has tiny hairs leaning in one direction.
-These hairs allow the ski to slide forward easily, but grips when you attempt to slide the ski backward.
+Climbing skins have a sticky side that attaches to the bottom of the skis, by means of glue that works well under light pressure, but can be removed from the bottom of the ski or board without leaving residue.
+The furry side of the skins has tiny hairs leaning in one direction.
+(The original climbing skins were made from seal pelts.)
+These hairs allow the ski to slide forward easily, but grip when the ski begins to slide backward, enabling it to climb uphill.

 Introduction to Splitboard Snowboarding Dates and Itinerary